-- From: Rob Bartoli, Executive Officer Sofia Recalde, Management Analyst - Subject: Consideration of a Circulation Draft for LAFCo Special Study for Broadmoor Police District
+From: Rob Bartoli, Executive Officer

+Sofia Recalde, Management Analyst

+Subject: Adoption of LAFCo Special Study of Broadmoor Police District

 Summary and Background

 This report is a Special Study for the Broadmoor Police Protection District (BPPD or the District).
 Section 56378 of the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 provides LAFCo with the authority to initiate and make studies of existing government agencies.
 The studies shall include but shall not be limited to, inventorying those agencies and determining their maximum service area and service capacities.